 How do I create a stamp plate?

 When laser engraving stamp plates, your designs must be inverted and mirrored so that the impressions are legible.
-To obtain a clean and detailed impression on paper, it is important to create so-called shoulders.
+To obtain clean and detailed impressions on paper, it is important to create so-called shoulders.
 JobControl® removes the need for you to manually execute this process with its built-in stamp making features.

 What is an appropriate rubber stamp plate engraving depth?